CJ Affiliate: Offices

+Timeline

 Former Commission Junction competitor beFree, Inc. was acquired by Value-click, Inc. in 2002, before Commission Junction. beFree was gradually phased out in favor of Commission Junction.

 On February 3, 2014 Value-click, Inc. announced it has changed its name to Conversant, Inc., bringing former Value-click, Inc. companies Commission Junction, Dotomi, Greystripe, Mediaplex, and Value-click Media under one name.

 Conversant was bought by Alliance Data in 2014.
 Commission Junction continues to be known as CJ Affiliate.